-

 Focus Areas

-Native, medicinal, and culturally significant plant selection
+Native, medicinal, edible, and culturally significant plant selection

-Accessible pathways to food production beyond land ownership
+Shared stewardship models that expand access to food production beyond land ownership

 Outcomes